 Alan H. Auerbach, CEO and President of Puma Biotechnology, added, “We are very pleased with the activity seen with neratinib in this cohort of patients with HER2-mutated cervical cancer.
 We look forward to the further development of neratinib in this patient population.”

 About Puma Biotechnology

-This press release contains forward-looking statements, including statements regarding the development of the Company’s drug candidates.
-All forward-looking statements included in this press release involve risks and uncertainties that could cause the Company's actual results to differ materially from the anticipated results and expectations expressed in these forward-looking statements.
-These statements are based on current expectations, forecasts and assumptions, and actual outcomes and results could differ materially from these statements due to a number of factors, which include, but are not limited to, the fact that the Company has no product revenue and no products approved for marketing; the Company's dependence on PB272, which is still under development and may never receive regulatory approval; the challenges associated with conducting and enrolling clinical trials; the risk that the results of clinical trials may not support the Company's drug candidate claims; even if approved, the risk that physicians and patients may not accept or use the Company's products; the Company's reliance on third parties to conduct its clinical trials and to formulate and manufacture its drug candidates; the Company's dependence on licensed intellectual property; and the other risk factors disclosed in the periodic and current reports filed by the Company with the Securities and Exchange Commission from time to time, including the Company's Annual Report on Form 10-K for the year ended December 31, 2016.
+This press release contains forward-looking statements, including statements regarding the development of Puma’s product candidates.
+All forward-looking statements involve risks and uncertainties that could cause Puma’s actual results to differ materially from the anticipated results and expectations expressed in these forward-looking statements.
+These statements are based on current expectations, forecasts and assumptions, and actual outcomes and results could differ materially from these statements due to a number of factors, which include, but are not limited to, the risk factors disclosed in the periodic and current reports filed by Puma with the Securities and Exchange Commission from time to time, including Puma’s Annual Report on Form 10-K for the year ended December 31, 2018.
 Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date hereof.
-The Company assumes no obligation to update these forward-looking statements, except as required by law.
+Puma assumes no obligation to update these forward-looking statements, except as required by law.